dadhwalvivek/DCE-Capstone-GDC-T4L2/README.md

 3. The web application is accessible via localhost:8080

+## Power Automate Flow
+This Power Automate flow will use the Adobe Extract API service to check if the document is digitally/Electronically signed.

+Further, the Acrobat Adobe Sign Form Data API will check for specific fields.
+Based upon that respective documents will be sent to respective departments of the bank for further process.

+Flow Process:
+1. Trigger this flow using the Adobe Sign trigger: whenever a document is signed.
+2. Fetch the signed PDF document.
+3. Fetch the CSV for the signed document.
+4. Used some composed functions to convert the CSV in the above step into a JSON file.
+5. Parse that JSON to define the same in conditions.
+6. Use Extract API to fetch the JSON for a document.
+7. Parse the JSON for the above step.
+8. Apply conditions from the JSON received above and send them to respective departments of the bank for further process.

+NOTE: Because this is only being used for one type of template, if you use your document, the flow might fail while parsing the JSON step.
+You will need to fetch the output before the Parse JSON step and add it under the edit mode of Parse JSON to make it work.

+Also, the conditions have certain specific fields related to our template.
+You might need to change them in order to make the flow work according to your needs.

 ## More Info
 More information on different APIs used as part of this project is available at: